Credible Messengers: Why 'Who' Matters as Much as 'What'

 A Specialist Resource for Schools and LAs

-Whether it’s supporting students on the verge of permanent exclusion or working with those already in the justice system, our mentors provide the intensive, trauma-informed support that schools often don't have the capacity to deliver alone.
+Whether it’s supporting students on the verge of permanent exclusion or working with those already known to the justice system, our mentors provide the intensive, trauma-informed support that schools often don't have the capacity to deliver alone.

 Comments